My Cake School

 This adorable turtle cake topper would be sweet for both a child's birthday or even a baby shower!
 I just love him, and I love that he is so simple to make.
 The best designs are sometimes the simplest, don't you think?

-First, you will need some gum paste (or fondant with tylose powder kneaded into it for quick drying and added strength).
 I rolled out my gum paste, which is tinted Americolor Sky Blue, to approx ¼ inch thickness and then cut out a circle with a 4 inch circle cutter.
 You can vary the size of your circle of course, depending on how large you'd like your turtle to be.

 Adorable Turtle Cake Topper!
 A free cake tutorial by My Cake School!

-Next, I needed a rounded form of some sort to dry my circle/turtle shell over.
-I used a Wilton Mini Ball pan which I flipped over, rubbed lightly with a little shortening, and dusted with tylose powder. **I normally dust my molds & forms with corn starch, but I was down to the wire on this blog entry last night and was afraid it wouldn't dry quickly enough.
+**I normally dust my molds & forms with corn starch, but I was down to the wire on this blog entry last night and was afraid it wouldn't dry quickly enough.
 I think that the substitution of tylose helped to speed things up!

 I used a 2D Wilton piping tip (but any smallish cutter will do) to cut a half circle from the front of the shell.